What can occur on your feet?

 The most common causes of thickening is the growth of fungus, trauma to the root of the nail and skin conditions such as psoriasis and eczema.
 Although a thickened nail may appear very similar to fungal or yeast infections, a pathology test may be required for a diagnosis.

-There are a number of topical ointments on the market for affected nails, however, having the nails extensively reduced, drilled and burred and then an appropriate management plan can be put into place.
+There are a number of topical ointments on the market for affected nails, however, having the nails extensively reduced, drilled and burred followed by an appropriate management plan can be effective.

 Does arthritis affect your feet?